Software testing is a critical and often tedious phase of product completion and improves its accuracy.

 In earlier days, testers spent hours testing a particular functionality and still never got 100% results.
 Nowadays, with many intelligent software testing tools in hand, testing has become a whole new phase in itself.
 Manual errors and testing time have been reduced, and the results are more accurate than before.

-There are many software testing tools available in the market, each having their own advantages and features.
+There are many software testing tools available in the market, each having its own advantages and features.
 Let’s explore some of the best tools to ease software testing.

 Automated testing tools

 Automated software testing tools help in executing functional and regression tests in the application.
 These tools should produce consistent results with the incoming data provided.

 Jam is a browser extension that enables software testers to capture and share bugs with engineers in 2 clicks.

 Record a video of your screen, take a screenshot, or capture an Instant Replay of a bug and send it to an engineer, with all the developer debugging details auto-included: console logs, network requests, device specs, etc.

 Jam is the first screen recorder purpose-built for software testers to report bugs and is integrated with most popular issue-tracking tools (Jira, Linear, Asana, and more).

 Selenium is like a household name for automated testing.
 It is an open-source, portable tool and provides functional testing of various web application modules across platforms and browsers.
 It supports parallel text execution, which saves a lot of testing time.
 Selenium supports many languages like Java, Ruby, C#, Python, etc.